-

 Core experience

 The core experience is a rhythm game, augmented to an in-car setting, leveraging the unique features and settings of a vehicle in movement.
-We are looking to include functionalities for the following features:

 We were heavily inspired by Epic Games’ Virtual Concerts, and how music listening opens up to more social interactions.
 We had to consider the social implications of playing a game in a car, where the in-car entertainment encouraged cooperative, social gameplay, as opposed to an isolated, solo experience.

-I designed an created a 3D CAD model of a platform using standard truss system segments to go over a raised platform on which we had 4 driving-simulator seats, courtesy of Playseat.
+While the designing and developing of the core experience was underway, I designed an created a 3D CAD model of a platform using standard truss system segments to go over a raised platform on which we had 4 driving-simulator seats, courtesy of Playseat.

 The idea was that the displays as represented by the flat black boxes mounted on the I-beams, would pivot around the point at which the I-beam connects to the vertical truss pillars.
 This would simulate “suicide doors”, where the doors of a vehicle open up on either end of the vehicle (A & C pillars).
 The displays we’d mount on the I-beams would simulate windows of the doors on a car.